jhkuang111/SpringBootWithCassandra/README.md

 }
 ```

-### Create Service layer that has Repository injected to access data
+### Create Service layer that has Repository layer injected to access data

+### Create Controller layer that has Service layer injected to handle APIs